vladbalmos/pico-hid-remote/README.md

 * blue
     - flashes while not connected and in pairing mode
-    - stable for 5 seconds after pairing
+    - off once paired

 * 3 x red
     - show battery level
-    - if battery level < 5% the last led in will flash for 5 seconds
+    - if battery level <= 5% the last led in will flash for 5 seconds